 Logan Botanic Garden is a precious museum of living plants.
 The Garden's team has a duty to protect the Collection.
 Therefore, please note our regulations:

-- Visitors with assistance dogs are welcome.
-However, pet dogs will not be able to access the grounds
+- Assistance animals that are highly trained are welcome at the Garden.
+However all other pet animals will not be able to access the grounds

 - Children under the age of 14 must be accompanied by an adult